ClimateSubak/help-wanted/README.md

 - Framework to choose and find most impactful open source climate projects (!)
 - Coal Mine Methane (Ember)
 - ...

+## Contributing
+We want your ideas.
+Please drop an issue or PR on here.